 Additional Rankings and Awards: • "100 Best Companies to Work For" by Fortune magizine • "100 Best Companies" by Working Mother Magazine • "Top 10 Places to Work" by The Atlanta Journal-Constitution • "Atlanta's Healthiest Employers" by the Atlanta Business Chronicle • Ranked in the "Top 25 Companies Where Top Millennials Want to Work by the National Society of High School Scholars • "30 Best Workplaces in Healthcare" by Fortune magazine • "100 Best Places to Work in IT" by IDG Computerworld • 96 Children's Physicians recognized in the "Top Doctors of Atlanta" list by Atlanta Magazinemore »

 Headquartered in Our locations in Central Florida include:

 • Florida Hospital Altamonte

 • Florida Hospital East Orlando

 • Florida Hospital Winter Garden

 • Florida Hospital Winter Park

-You can get to know who we are and what truly makes us different, by our holistic view of caring, with a mission to heal the mind, body and spirit of each person we touch.
+But what makes Florida Hospital truly different is our holistic view of caring, with a mission to heal the mind, body, and spirit of each person we touch.
 It is more than just a commitment to health care; it is a commitment to whole care.